 These therapeutic options help individuals learn to identify, address, and surmount the mental health issues they face as they recover from addiction.

 There are numerous benefits of medication-assisted treatment, and recovery is often tremendously easier through this approach.
-Withdrawal is a painful and uncomfortable process, but you can minimize the symptoms with the assistance of medicine.
+Withdrawal and detox are uncomfortable processes, but you can minimize the symptoms with the assistance of medicine and therapy at our drug and alcohol detox center in Illinois.

 Once you can overcome a period of withdrawal and beat cravings, you’ll find you can work on parts of treatment like counseling and education.
 You’re also more likely to avoid relapse once you’re able to move past the withdrawal period without lasting symptoms successfully.

 Learning coping skills is also an important part of any medication-assisted therapy program.
-The first component is dealing with withdrawal, then comes the learning and processing.
+The first component deals with withdrawal, then comes the learning and processing.
 When receiving the medication-assisted treatment Northern Illinois offers, you’re more likely to avoid relapse.
 Studies show this to be true.

 Why Seek a MAT Treatment Program?